react-medellin/flexbox-playground/README.md

 ## Install yarn on Windows

-There are three options for installing Yarn on Windows, you can fine <a href="https://yarnpkg.com/lang/en/docs/install/#windows-stable" target="_blank">here</a>
+There are three options for installing Yarn on Windows, you can find <a href="https://yarnpkg.com/lang/en/docs/install/#windows-stable" target="_blank">here</a>

 ## Install yarn on Debian / Ubuntu